 (b) any fax number provided by the representative of the party under subregulation (2) must be the fax number of the business and not that of the representative personally.

-(4) A party which under this regulation provides an email address or a fax number is to be taken to have consented to being served with documents by email at that email address or by fax at that fax number.
+(4) A party which under this regulation provides an email address or a fax number is taken to have consented to being served with documents by email at that email address or by fax at that fax number.

 (5) If a party’s email or fax address for service changes after the email or fax lodgment of documents in relation to a case, the party must by email or fax respectively lodge and serve a notice of change of address as soon as practicable after the address changes.

-(6) The notice of change of email or fax address must be in the approved form.
+(6) The notice of change of email or fax address must be in the court-approved form.

+[Regulation 57 amended: SL 2022/100 r.
+37.]

 58. Service of documents by email

 (1) Except as provided in subregulation (2) if a party has provided an email address under regulation 57(1), the party may be served by sending the document by email to that address.